-Directed by Rachel Perkins, Jasper Jones is based on the best selling Novel by Craig Silvey and I want to see it because it looks good and rightly or wrongly, this trailer kind of reminds me of To Kill A Mockingbird (1962).
+Directed by Rachel Perkins, Jasper Jones is based on the best selling Novel by Craig Silvey.
+I’m intrigued because it looks good and rightly or wrongly, this trailer kind of reminds me of To Kill A Mockingbird (1962).

 Andrew Garfield is the star of Mel Gibson’s latest film, Hacksaw Ridge.
 Garfield plays real life WWII American Army Medic Desmond T. Doss, a man who joins the army but refuses to kill people…